Macroeconomic Barometer — May 2026

 eco3min · macroeconomic barometer

-All data presented below is factual and sourced from public institutions (FRED, ECB, BLS, Chicago Fed, Richmond Fed).
-None of it constitutes a predictive analysis or investment advice.
+All data presented below is sourced from public institutions (BLS, BEA, Fed, FRED, ECB, Eurostat, Richmond Fed).
+No forecast or investment recommendation is offered.

 Cycle signals — institutional indicators